Gumbo: Origin

 Scholars agree that gumbo originated in Louisiana in the early 18th century, but its uncertain etymology makes it difficult to pinpoint the origins of the food.
 Although no conclusive evidence exists, cultural markers indicate several plausible scenarios.

-As aforementioned, while its exact origins are unknown, gumbo is often believed to be a dish of mixed origins of French, Spanish, African, Native American, Caribbean and German influence.
-Enslaved African-Americans often exchanged or combined ingredients in order to make the dish, allowing it to serve as a means of community and identity.
+As aforementioned, while its exact origins are unknown, gumbo is often believed to be a dish of mixed origins of African, French, Spanish, Native American, Caribbean and German influence, but of mostly African origins.
+Enslaved African Americans often exchanged or combined ingredients in order to make the dish, allowing it to serve as a means of community and identity.

-West Africans used the vegetable okra as a base for many dishes, including soups.
+West Africans use the vegetable okra as a base for many dishes, including soups.
 In Louisiana, gumbo includes ingredients introduced by several cultural groups.
 Surviving records indicate that by 1764 Africans in New Orleans mixed cooked okra with rice to make a meal.

-Though highly unlikely, gumbo could be a derivation of traditional French soups, particularly the fish stew bouillabaisse.
+Gumbo could be a derivation of traditional French soups, particularly the fish stew bouillabaisse.
 During the cold winters, Acadians generally cooked soups, using whatever ingredients were readily available.
 When the Acadians moved to Louisiana in the mid-18th century, they were unable to find many of their traditional ingredients, including turnips and cabbage.
 In this scenario, Acadian colonists substituted local ingredients for those commonly included in the original stew.
 Instead of the fish, settlers used shellfish.
 The dish was later modified to include ingredients common in other cultures.

 Some culinary experts in the early 20th century, including Celestine Eustis, maintained that gumbo was an early special occasion dish for native tribes.
 This is further implied by a late 18th-century Cajun practice.
 At that time, rice was a luxury for many Cajuns.
 They served gumbo over corn grits, a pairing common in the stews of native tribes.
 The use of corn and filé powder may imply that the dish was derived from native cuisine.

 These theories are intermixed in the local legend of the Frying Pan Revolt, or Petticoat Insurrection.
 According to legend, in 1722, female French colonists gathered in New Orleans at the home of Governor Jean-Baptiste Le Moyne, Sieur de Bienville, to protest the lack of familiar ingredients.
 Bienville's housekeeper, Madame Langlois, taught the women how to improve the basic gumbo.
 Langlois used okra, an ingredient which the women had previously been introduced to by the African people they were enslaving.
 Spanish and Choctaw introduced ingredients common in Choctaw cuisine – shrimp, crawfish, and filé powder.